BITTHUBEO/Automation-Training-Practice/Automation-Training-Practice/testcase.md

 **Test Case Details:**
 - **Test Case ID**: TC-14
-- **Description:** Verify that the user can submit successfully when entering an accented name into the first name field
+- **Description:** Verify that the user can submit successfully when entering an accented name into the last name field
 - **Preconditions:** N/A
-- **Test Input:** First name
+- **Test Input:** last name

 **Test Steps:**